Apple launches Arm-based Mac, iOS 14, MacOS Big Sur and more

 -

+•Jun 23iPadOS 14: These are all the features and enhancements coming soon to your iPad

-•Jun 23iPadOS 14: Here's all the new iPad features just announced at WWDC
+•Jun 23WatchOS 7: All the cool new Apple Watch features unveiled at WWDC

 Discuss: Everything Apple just announced at WWDC 2020: iOS 14, MacOS Big Sur, new Mac chips